 2. What is eternal life?

-1. What do we learn about God the Father’s power and abilities from the following verses from the Gospel of John Chapter 17?
+1. What do we learn about God the Father’s power and abilities from the following verses?
 Complete the sentences

-2. Cite the verses from the Gospel of John Chapter 17 that tell us the following about the world and those in it from Jesus’ prayer.
+2. Cite the verses from this chapter of the Gospel of John that tell us the following about the world and those in it from Jesus’ prayer.

 1. Jesus mentions glory or glorify 9 times in this prayer.
-He asks the Father to glorify the Son so that the Son can glorify the Father; Jesus states he has glorified the Father, and then asks the Father to glorify Jesus in His presence with the glory Jesus had before the world began; Jesus states that the disciples have brought glory to him and he has given them glory of the Father; and finally, Jesus asks the Father to let the disciples see Jesus’ glory that the Father gave him.
+He asks the Father to glorify the Son so that the Son can glorify the Father.
+Jesus states he has glorified the Father, and then asks the Father to glorify Jesus in His presence with the glory Jesus had before the world began.
+Jesus states that the disciples have brought glory to him and he has given them glory of the Father.
+Finally, Jesus asks the Father to let the disciples see Jesus’ glory that the Father gave him.

 What does glory mean?

 2. Why did Jesus offer this prayer to God the Father?

 In verse 3 Jesus tell the Father that he has glorified him by completing the work that God gave him to do.
 What work has God given to you that will glorify God when you complete it?